 What Are The Symptoms Of Golfers Elbow?

-Much like it’s popular sibling, the primary symptom of Golfers Elbow is pain.
-However, the pain symptom of Golfers Elbow is experienced in your inner elbow and inner forearm muscle leading to your wrist.
-The other main symptoms include inflammation and weakened grip strength in your pinky and ring fingers.
-You may also experience the following symptoms:
+The primary symptom of Golfers Elbow is pain.
+Pain associated with Golfers Elbow is felt in your inner elbow and inner forearm muscle leading to your wrist.
+Other major symptoms of Golfers Elbow include inflammation and a weakened grip strength in your pinky and ring fingers.
+You may also experience the following minor symptoms: